xiaowuc2/matlab-for-machine-leaning/MATLAB Onramp/Readme.md

 1. A `md` which is the note
 2. A `.m` file which is source code

 Just go throuh the readme.md files everything will be clear in one shot.
 From source code file you can copy the whole thing and paste it on [Octave Online](https://octave-online.net) to test.
 If you ruminate about the code, there are significant difference from Python.
-Important Confusing topics are matked with `⚠️`
+Important and coonfusing topics are matked with `⚠️`

 #### Table of Contents: